joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 Application General State can be thought of as a special case service that is specific to your application.
 As noted, it stores things like info on the currently logged in user (or, more likely, just an ID so you can retrieve the data via the proper API Request.), that sort of thing.
 For many apps, it should be fairly minimal.

-Especially if you treat API-requested data generally through some requests module.
+It will be especially if you treat API-requested data generally through some requests module, in which case it may simply be references to that.
+It then becomes a composite Service, that is a Service composed of other Services.

 ### Vue Router